In severe cases, varicose veins may break, or open sores (called “ulcers”) may form on the skin.

 Varicose veins: a general description of the treatment:

 The goals of varicose vein treatment are to reduce symptoms and prevent complications.
 For some, the goal may be an improved appearance.

-There are procedures or surgery that can treat varicose veins, if treatment at home does not help.
+Procedures or surgery can treat varicose veins if treatment at home does not help.
 These include:

-Phlebectomy : several small cuts are made in the skin through which the varicose veins are removed.
+Phlebectomy: several minor cuts are made in the skin through which the varicose veins are removed.

 In some cases, a combination of treatments may work better.

 Varicose veins and smaller spider veins are usually treated with sclerotherapy or laser therapy on the skin.

 Less frequently, laser or electrocautery treatments have been used to treat smaller spider veins, especially on the face.

 Surgery to treat varicose veins, commonly known as “extraction,” is usually done under local or partial anesthesia, such as an epidural.